Coffee Tour of the Mediterranean – A Cup of Joe to Go!

-Cappuccino is the traditional coffee drunk in Italy.
+Cappuccino is the traditional coffee drunk in Italy and you’ll drink a lot of it in your trip to Italy.
 It’s made with a double espresso and steamed milk foam.
 Sometimes it’s drunk with cream instead of milk and is flavored cinnamon or chocolate powder.
 It’s typically served with smaller portions that other coffees, especially a cafe latte.

 Interestingly, the name comes from the colour of the habits of the Capuchin friars.
 In this context referring to the colour of the coffee when milk is added in small portion.
 The physical appearance of a contemporary cup of cappuccino is a result of a long evolution of the drink.

 No coffee tour of the Mediterranean would be complete without a stop in Italy, the home of the cappuccino!
 A visit to Naples offers numerous historically and culturally significant sites, including the Palace of Caserta and the Roman ruins of Pompeii and Herculaneum.
 Pizza originated in the city, but it is also home to some incredible coffee shops!